bowenchristopher/Perl-Focused-Forward-Neural-Network/README.md

 # Perl-Focused-Forward-Neural-Network

-This is a toy for those Interested in the basics of Machine Learning Python.
+This is a toy for those Interested in the basics of Machine Learning but not Python.

 # Usage
 Want to learn about Gradient Decent, Dot Product Calculations, Linear Algebra, and Neural Networks this is not the way